35percent/11tystarter/src/posts/ayllesbury-planning-decision-quashed.md

 ### Southwark and NHG - authors of their own (and our) misfortune

 This is not a case where Southwark have been unwittingly tripped up by some legal technicality, as they suggest in the Southwark News (link).
 The High Court case has not caused this problem - Southwark Council and NHG have.
 First, by jointly putting forward a 'drop-in', detailed application for Phase 2B that did not agree with the outline permission.
 Second, by undertaking a planning manouvre that was supposed to protect the permissions from legal challange, but had the opposite effect.
 The net result is that we have one valid, eight year old, planning permission, that should have been used to advance Phase 2B, but wasn't, and one, unvalidated permission, that must now be in doubt.

+Aysen was represented for her case by Jenny Wigley KC and Alex Shattock, both of Landmark Chambers, instructed by PILC (Public Interest Law Centre).
+Southwark was represented by Melissa Murphy KC and  Heather Sargent, both of Landmark Chambers.
+NHG was represented by James Strachan KC of 39 EsseX Chambers, instructed by Winckworth Sherwood LLP.